 Introduction

 Two government consultations have been held on developing the DRS in England, Wales and Northern Ireland, with the latest government response released in January 2023.
+Scotland underwent a separate consultation process.
 This article outlines the current information we have about the design of the scheme, and the associated responsibilities for drinks producers and return-point operators.

 Scheme operation